AshleyLab/stmp4/README.md

-# stmp3
+# stmp4
-A third, more modest but less broken version of stmp
+A fourth!, more modest but less broken version of stmp

 **usage**: python analysis_pipeline_master_script.py argument_configs.tsv
 please refer to the file template.tsv for an explanation of potential arguments